mercmobily/simpleDeclare/README.md

     });

 Can you see the improvement?
+If so, you should use `simpleDeclare()`!